2i2c-org/infrastructure/docs/howto/operate/setup-new-project.md

    information about the client organization, ideally pointing to a GitHub issue.

-2. Run terraform (with instructions in the org-ops repo README).
-This will give you a detailed plan on what exactly terraform will do. [prevent_destroy](https://www.terraform.io/docs/language/meta-arguments/lifecycle.html#prevent_destroy) is set to most sensitive resources to prevent accidental destruction - however, you should still scrutinize the plan produced by `terraform apply` carefully before applying it.
+2. Make a commit, and create a pull request in the org-ops repository.

-   Particularly, there shouldn't be any *delete* actions with this.
+3. Run `terraform plan -var-file project.tfvars` to give you a detailed plan on what exactly terraform will do.
+Paste this in the PR description, and ask someone else for review.

-3. Validate that the project has been created, and you have access to it with your user account.
+4. Someone else should review the plan, and merge the PR.
+There should be co-ordination on when this is merged, so immediately after either the PR creator or merger can run `terraform apply -var-file projects.tfvars` after merging.
+They should make sure the diff isn't that different, and comment on the PR once it's done.

-4. Commit the change, make a PR to the repo with it, and merge it.
-This is preferable to pushing to the repo directly.
-You can self-merge it.
+5. Validate that the project has been created, and you have access to it with your user account.

 ## Without billing account access